 Conclusion

 The clothing worn by Viking women was more than just protection from the elements—it was a reflection of their roles in society, their heritage, and their craftsmanship.
-From the practical yet elegant underdresses to the ornate apron dresses and accessories, woman Viking clothing provides a window into the lives of these strong, resilient women.
+From the practical yet elegant underdresses to the ornate apron dresses and accessories, Viking women’s clothing provides a window into the lives of these strong, resilient women.